neurodata/blog.neurodata.io/_posts/2018-10-27-numerical-packages.md

 2. Write unit tests for each function, for example, using [testthat](http://testthat.r-lib.org/) for R, or [unittest](https://docs.python.org/3/library/unittest.html) for Python.
 3. Incorporate continuous integration, for example, using either  [TravisCI](https://travis-ci.org/) or  [CircleCI](https://circleci.com/).
 4. Add the following [badges](https://shields.io/#/) to your repo:
-    1.  [build status](https://www.docker.com/) to indicate whether the virtual machine that contains the latest version of your code is running,
+    9. DOI.
+    8.  license,
+    4.  stable release version so people know which release they are on (from package manager),
+    5.  [documentation](https://readthedocs.org/) to indicate that you generated documentation,
     2.  [code quality](https://codeclimate.com/) to indicate that your code is written using modern best practices,
     3.  [coverage](https://coveralls.io/) to indicate the extent to which you have written tests for your functions,
-    5.  [documentaiton](https://readthedocs.org/) to indicate that you generated documentation,
-    4.  stable release version so people know which release they are on,
+    1.  [build status](https://www.docker.com/) to indicate whether the virtual machine that contains the latest version of your code is running,
     6.  total number of downloads,
-    7.  package manager so people can find the most recent stable version of your code,
-    8.  license, and
-    9. DOI.
-5. Finally, benchmarks establishing current performance (using appropriate metrics) on standard problems, and better yet also comparing to other standard methods.
+ 1. Finally, benchmarks establishing current performance (using appropriate metrics) on standard problems, and better yet also comparing to other standard methods.
 Ideally, the code the generate the benchmark numbers are provided in [Jupyter notebooks](http://jupyter.org/) provided in your [Gigantum](https://gigantum.com/) project.

 A few examples of numerical packages that we have released that satisfy all (or most of) these rules include: